Finishes, Styles, Wood types

 Cherry

 Brings a Rich, elegant feel.
 Common in fine furniture.
-Darkness or mellows with age.
-May contain small for added caracter.
+Darkens or mellows with age.
+May contain smell for added character.

 img_0709